nus-cs2103-AY2021S2/tp/docs/team/[CS2103T-T11-4][LIM RUI XIONG]PPP.md

 ### Contributions to team-based tasks
 * Maintained the issue tracker
-* Updating the User/Developer guided not related to features as mentioned above.
+* Updating the User/Developer guide not related to features as mentioned above.